Do you know what your money values are?

 Look at your budget

 A budget is a spending plan for your money.
-So, a quick glance at your budget categories and how much money you allow for each one will tell you a lot about what you’re prioritizing in your finances.
+So, a quick glance at your budget categories and how much cash you allow for each one will tell you a lot about what you’re prioritizing in your finances.

 Compare your list of values to your budget.
 Is your money serving the purpose you want it to have?
 Are you using your money in a way that creates more fulfillment in your life?